 This report was based on a review by The Institute of Food Technology by Linda Milo Ohr.
-In order to prevent the metabolic changes in brain cells that occur with aging eight nutrients were found to be useful.
+Notably, in order to prevent the metabolic changes in brain cells that occur with aging eight nutrients are necessary.
 The nutrients are found in food, but supplementation is also important.

-- Omega-3 fatty acids, which occur in fish, reduce inflammation in the brain that prevents deterioration of recognition memory, spatial memory and retention of adverse responses.
+2. It is important to realize that omega-3 fatty acids, which occur in fish, reduce inflammation in the brain.
+That in turn prevents deterioration of recognition memory, spatial memory and retention of adverse responses.

-- Phosphatylserine (PSP)-a supplement- and phosphatidic acid were shown in pilot studies to help with memory, cognitive function and mood in general.
+3. Phosphatylserine (PSP)-a supplement- and phosphatidic acid showed in pilot studies to help with memory, cognitive function and mood in general.

-- Magnesium occurs naturally in green leaf vegetables, avocadoes, bananas and dark chocolate fish, beans and lentils and is part of many biochemical reactions in brain cells and body cells, but was also found to be particularly valuable in the recovery of patients with head concussions.
+7. Magnesium occurs naturally in green leafy vegetables, avocadoes, bananas and dark chocolate fish, beans and lentils and is part of many biochemical reactions in brain cells and body cells, but was also found to be particularly valuable in the recovery of patients with head concussions.

 This list is similar to one presented by Dr. Pamela Smith at the 22nd Annual A4M Las Vegas Conference in mid December 2014.
 Dr. Pamela Smith said then that people develop Alzheimer’s disease, because they neglect their body and their brain.
 Neglecting elevated blood pressure by not treating it properly with medication will lead to vascular dementia.
 Hyperinsulinemia (too much insulin in the blood) from obesity, untreated type 2 diabetes and metabolic syndrome is another mechanism.
 Lack of exercise is another big factor.
 In short, lifestyle issues, not genetic factors are what decide in most cases whether or not we develop Alzheimer’s, as we get older.
 Part of this is also an overconsumption of sugar and starchy foods, which causes hyperinsulinemia.
 Too much insulin in the brain leads to the overproduction of beta-amyloid proteins that destroy brain cells.